Testing Bat Senses with Magnets and Darkness

-JOHN NEILSEN: Big brown bats make lots of noise when they're flying around inside pitch black barns like this one in Central New Jersey.
+JOHN NIELSEN: Big brown bats make lots of noise when they're flying around inside pitch black barns like this one in Central New Jersey.

 Holland and Wikelski say they had a hunch that bats use the earth's magnetic field as a compass.
 So last spring, they started testing that hunch by catching angry bats and sticking them into big glass jars.
 Then, they stuck the jars into something called a Helmholtz coil.
 It's a device that produces magnetic fields.
 If these bats really did have magnetic compasses inside them, the compasses would be messed up by the coil.
 Holland says this change could make the bats think north was south or vice versa.

-Dr. HOLLAND: And then we took them 20 miles north of the barn where we caught them and released them.
-First of all, to find out whether they could workout that they've been displaced 20 miles north and would they want to go back home to their barn.
+D: And then we took them 20 miles north of the barn where we caught them and released them.
+First of all, to find out whether they could work out that they've been displaced 20 miles north and would they want to go back home to their barn.

 NIELSEN: What they saw was proof that bats really do have a magnetic compass.
-Holland says the bats that have been dropped into the coil, all flew off in the wrong direction for a couple of hours.
+Holland says the bats that had been dropped into the coil all flew off in the wrong direction for a couple of hours.
 Then, when the effects of the coil wore off, the bats seemed to wake up from a dream.

 NIELSEN: Holland says he's certain that bats use lots of other cues to find their way around.
 For example, they might remember mountains or other landmarks.
 But ecologist Verner Bingman of Bowling Green State University says he's certain that Holland's study, published in this week's Nature, is sure to draw a lot of attention.